Dual Credit Program (DC)

 How do I get my textbook(s)?

-When you go to the bookstore to get your textbook you must have the following with you:
+When you go to the bookstore or library to get your textbook you must have the following with you:

 - Current SJC ID with your high school name and graduation date